• Skip to primary navigation

 Commercial General Liability (CGL) insurance

-This coverage is essential.
-It provides coverage for bodily injury and property damage to third parties including risks arising from your premises.
+This coverage is an essential coverage.
+It provides bodily injury and property damage to third parties including risks arising from your premises, open houses, and showings.
 It may include coverage for advertising liability, tenants’ liability, defamation (libel and slander) and other personal injury claims.
+Those buying this insurance should note that many CGL policies do not insure licencees who are independent contractors, and not employees of the brokerage.
+Consultation with an experienced insurance broker can result in placement of coverage for independent contractors with some carriers through an additional endorsement to the brokerage’s policy or alternatively through a standalone policy for this purpose.

 Property insurance